telerik/fiddler-everywhere-docs/modify-and-filter-traffic/conditions-and-actions.md

 * Non-final actions are non-blocking - they will allow actions from any other active rules to execute.

+* A non-final action can be explicitly made final by checking the **"Make this action final"** option.

 The following table demonstrate what happens when you combine final and non-final actions in one or multiple rules.

 | Actions Type          | Result |